lovehifi/addraudio/README.md

 The control is intuitive.
 This setup has been tested and works well.

-**You need to turn off the player before playing YouTube.
+**You need to turn off the player before playing YouTube or [Tidal Connect](https://github.com/lovehifi/tidal-raudio-pi4).
 >
 ------------
 ### #12 Listening to YouTube with LMS